 Size & Class Configuration:

-- MCHW has two classes—The Sun Class and The Moon Class.
-Each has 12-14 students.
+MCHW has two class groups—The Sun Class and The Moon Class.
+Each has 13-14 students.

-- During daily “circle meetings” and special unit lessons, the children work in smaller class groups, providing the benefits of smaller group learning.
+During daily “circle meetings,” special unit lessons, and lunch the children work in their smaller class groups, providing the benefits of smaller group learning.

-Every day at MCHW includes 2+ hours of uninterrupted choice time (also known as the “Montessori Work Cycle”); circle meeting, snack and recess.
+Every day at MCHW includes circle meeting, recess, and 2 hours of uninterrupted choice time.
+We provide daily snack.
 To read about a typical day at MCHW, please click here: WILL’S DAY.pdf